juxhouse/bela-resources/reference/ECD-File-Format.md

 The format is currently at version 1, so the first line of the file is always `v1`.

-Future changes will use the [BoringVer](https://medium.com/@klauswuestefeld/boringver-ad84d272a380) versioning scheme.
+Future versions will use the [BoringVer](https://medium.com/@klauswuestefeld/boringver-ad84d272a380) versioning scheme.

 ## Line-Based